Princes William and Harry respond to BBC investigation of Martin Bashir

 An independent report published Thursday after a monthslong probe found that Bashir acted inappropriately and breached the publicly funded broadcaster's editorial guidelines in order to gain access to the royal, who famously told him in the November 1995 interview that "there were three of us in this marriage."

-The line referred to her husband Prince Charles having an affair with Camilla Parker Bowles, who he would go on to marry in 2005, eight years after Diana's death in a car crash in August 1997.
+The line referred to her husband, Prince Charles, having an affair with Camilla Parker Bowles, whom he would go on to marry in 2005, eight years after Diana's death in a car crash in August 1997.

 Harry, Duke of Sussex, went a step further and explicitly blamed the media for his mother’s death in 1997.
 Many have attributed the paparazzi following her for contributing to the car crash that killed her in Paris.